Mississippi Valley Conference (Wisconsin, 1989–present): Other main rivalries

-Additionally to these main rivalries, many other rivalries have developed based on different sports and success.
-In the early 2000s, Holmen and Aquinas had fierce competitions in boys basketball in which tickets were sold out days after going on sale.
-Additionally, in the early 1990s, Onalaska Vs. Central was a heated matchup in Boys Basketball.
+In addition to these main rivalries, many other rivalries have developed based on different sports and success.
+In the early 2000s, Holmen and Aquinas had fierce competitions in Boys' Basketball in which tickets were sold out days after going on sale.
+Additionally, in the early 1990s, Onalaska Vs. Central was a heated matchup in Boys' Basketball.
 That rivalry was rekindled in the 2010s as both teams regularly competed for state bids.
 In wrestling, Holmen Vs. Sparta and Holmen Vs. Tomah have come and gone.
-In Ice Hockey, Onalaska and Aquinas/Holmen/G-E-T/C-FC hold a battle for the Omni Center rivalry, as both teams play in the same venue.
+In Boys' Ice Hockey, Onalaska and Aquinas/Holmen/G-E-T/C-FC hold a battle for the Omni Center rivalry, as both teams play in the same venue.

 Many non-conference rivalries are also in the MVC.
 Onalaska Vs. West Salem, Logan and Central Vs. Eau Claire Memorial and North, Tomah Vs. Black River Falls, and Holmen Vs. G-E-T are all annual football games.
 Aquinas maintains matchups with old conference members from their WISAA days.